 The absolute best designers today are also community builders, or people who dedicate themselves not just to serving their clients and creating great design work, but also to building a community of design enthusiasts who are eager to hear what they have to say.

-Khoi Vihn, former Design Director of the New York Times, is a fine example of this types of designer.
-His audience reads his blog not to be sold a product or a fake cult of personality, but to hear his thoughts on the state of the design community and engage with him as one of its most accomplished contemporaries.
+Khoi Vinh, former Design Director of the New York Times and current principal designer at Adobe, is a fine example of this types of designer.
+His audience reads his blog and listen to his podcast not to be sold a product or a fake cult of personality, but to hear his thoughts on the state of the design community and engage with him as one of its most accomplished contemporaries.

 Being a designer with a devoted following is about making friends and providing value to people.
 That’s it.